asathoor/wp-rest-api/navigation/README.md

 * Portfolio (category = portfolio in posts)
 * News (category = news in posts)

-**Tip:** You can filter your content via categories, tags or taxonomies.
+**Tip:** You can filter your content if you add categories, tags and taxonomies to your posts.